RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #13

+Forgot to report last night that I had a salad and veggies and ranch for dinner.
+Also had some organic white cheddar cheetos that actually seemed very pure... it was pretty awesome.

 ## #12

 Alright I completed my third set of stairs for the day.
 12 heals in a day seems